amin-bake/mavida/TECHNICAL_SPECIFICATION.md

 ## Conclusion

-This specification provides a comprehensive blueprint for building Mavida.
+This specification provides a comprehensive blueprint for building Mavida as a unified movie and TV show streaming platform.
 The architecture prioritizes performance, maintainability, and user experience while remaining pragmatic for a personal project.
 Each decision balances modern best practices with implementation simplicity.

+The addition of TV Shows support (Phase 8) extends the existing architecture with minimal breaking changes, leveraging the same TMDB and VidSrc APIs while introducing season/episode navigation and episode-level watch progress tracking.

-**Next Steps:** Proceed to Task Breakdown Document for phased implementation plan.
+**Next Steps:** Proceed to Task Breakdown Document for phased implementation plan including Phase 8 (TV Shows Support).